Nobody Told Me: Recording

 Recorded but left incomplete shortly before his death in 1980, the song was later completed by Lennon's widow Yoko Ono in 1983 and released as the first single from Lennon and Ono's album Milk and Honey in 1984.
-The song was later re-released in the UK in 1990 with "I'm Stepping Out" on the B-side.
+The song was later re-released in the US in 1990 (Polydor, 883 927-4) and 1992 (Collectables COL 4307) with "I'm Stepping Out" on the B-side.
 The song was originally written for Ringo Starr to include on his 1981 album, Stop and Smell the Roses, but due to Lennon's death, Starr decided not to record it.

 A promo video for "Nobody Told Me" was compiled in 2003 for the DVD Lennon Legend: The Very Best of John Lennon, featuring Lennon and Ono in archival footage from the early 1970s.
 The majority of the video's content was edited from newly transferred footage and out-takes from Lennon and Ono's 1972 film Imagine.
 Also featured in the music video are Phil Spector, George Harrison, Dick Cavett, Fred Astaire, Andy Warhol and Miles Davis.